condyl/condyl/README.md

 # Hi! 👋 I'm Connor.

 ### I'm a 3rd year computer science student at Brock University in Canada.
-Incoming Engineering Intern & Shopify.
+Software Engineer Intern at Shopify.
 I have previous worked as a Software Engineer Intern at Sun Life, Research Assistant at Brock University, and Software Developer Intern at Caribou Contests.
 I also enjoy working on a bunch of random projects in my free time.

 [![LinkedIn](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/connor-bernard/)